kheller18/data-structures-algorithms/questions/jQuery.md

     + Example: Assume you're developing an AJAX-based application in which you need to submit form data through AJAX when a button in the form is clicked.
 So, if you click on a button without preventing it, the button behaves normally and the website reloads.
 As a result, the other event will not occur when you click the button.
 So, if we use prevent default there, we can skip the button's default behaviour and instead perform the AJAX event and alter the HTML DOM accordingly.

 14. What are the benefits of using jQuery Instead of Javascript in an Asp.net Web Application?
-    + Below are some of the benefits of using jQuery instead of javascript in ASP.net Web Application:
+    + Below are some of the benefits of using jQuery instead of JavaScript in ASP.net Web Application:
-      + jQuery is well-written optimized javascript code, thus it will execute quicker until we create the same standard optimized javascript code.
+      + jQuery is well-written optimized JavaScript code, thus it will execute quicker until we create the same standard optimized JavaScript code.
-      + jQuery is javascript code that is succinct, which implies that it requires the least amount of code to do the same functionality as javascript.
+      + jQuery is JavaScript code that is succinct, which implies that it requires the least amount of code to do the same functionality as JavaScript.
       + jQuery makes Javascript development faster since much of the functionality is already provided in the library and we only need to access it.
       + Because jQuery supports cross-browser compatibility, we save time on supporting all browsers.

 15. What is `event.stopPropagation()`?
-    + `event.stopPropagation()` stops the event from propagating up the DOM tree, preventing any parent handlers from being notified of the event.
+    + `event.stopPropagation()`: stops the event from propagating up the DOM tree, preventing any parent handlers from being notified of the event.
 For example, if a link with a click method is linked inside of a DIV or FORM that also has a click method attached, the DIV or FORM click method will not fire.

 16. Is it possible to pause or postpone the execution of the `document.ready()` for a period of time?
     + Yes, that is possible.
 With the release of jQuery 1.6, a new method called `jQuery.holdReady(hold)` was added.
 This function allows you to postpone the execution of the `document.ready()` event.
 The `document.ready()` event is triggered as soon as your DOM is ready, however, there may be occasions when you wish to load extra JavaScript or plugins that you have referenced.

-17. Would you still favor jQuery in a case when things can be done simply using javascript?
+17. Would you still favor jQuery in a case when things can be done simply using JavaScript?
     + No. If we can accomplish our goals using simple JavaScript, then we should avoid using jQuery.
 It is because the jQuery library is always xx kilobytes in size, thus there is no use in wasting bandwidth.
-And because jQuery is built on top of javascript, it has numerous functions that are more complicated than the simple job you can accomplish with javascript. jQuery will also load all dependencies.
-It will have some speed issues as compared to the javascript code.
+And because jQuery is built on top of JavaScript, it has numerous functions that are more complicated than the simple job you can accomplish with JavaScript. jQuery will also load all dependencies.
+It will have some speed issues as compared to the JavaScript code.

 18. How to perform jQuery AJAX requests?
     + jQuery provides the `ajax()` method to perform an AJAX (asynchronous HTTP) request.